markv58/PiCamMonitor/POLYGLOT_CONFIG.md

 The PiCamMonitor will automatically start up and run the feature option using these settings.
 Use lower case for all input.

-    stand_alone = true or false (false default, set to true if running on a RPi with the 7" official screen).
+    stand_alone = true or false (false default, set to true if running on a RPi false if on Polisy).

     mm_installed = true or false (false default, set to true if you have a working MagicMirror install).
                                  (MagicMirror2 MUST be installed on all clones and on the stand-alone or setting)